 - Use e-cigarettes.
 There is growing evidence that e-cigarettes can help you stop using tobacco and more people are using the electronic devices to kick the habit.

-- If you do use e-cigarettes to manage cravings, make sure you choose an e-liquid with the right level of nicotine.
+- If you do use e-cigarettes to manage cravings, make sure you choose a vape juice with the right level of nicotine.

 - Make a plan to chart your journey.

 - Calculate how much you’ll save by not smoking and decide what you’ll spend the extra money on.

 - Try hypnotherapy.
 Many former smokers swear it helped them stop using tobacco.